Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - `/world-edit paste` -> Pastes selection relative to player position.
 Be careful incase you didnt' choose a wise spot when making the selection.
  - `/world-edit paste <pos>` -> Pastes selection relative to `pos`
+ - `/world-edit flood <block>` -> Performs a flood fill (fill connex volume) within the selection and starting at the player's position.
+Can both "fill" what used to be air or replace some other block.
+ - `/world-edit flood <block> <axis>` -> Flood fill will happen only perpendicular to iven axis.
+Setting axis to `y`, for isntance, will fill the horizontal plane.

 #### Flags